 For your convenience, the Supplier Manual is available online.

 Energy service companies interested in participating in RG&E's Electric Retail Access program as an ESCO will need to work with RG&E to complete the following steps:

 - ESCO satisfies eligibility criteria with the New York State Public Service Commission (NYSPSC).

 - ESCO registers and is accepted by the New York Independent System Operator (NYISO).

-- ESCO submits completed EDI Test Application (Forms & Agreements), W9, PSC and NYIS letters to Supplier Relations at firstname.lastname@example.org more than 30 days prior to EDI test batch.
+- ESCO submits fully completed EDI Test Application, ACH/Wire form (Forms & Agreements), W9, PSC and NYIS letters to Supplier Relations at firstname.lastname@example.org more than 30 days prior to EDI test batch.
 ESCO Checklist

 - Upon availability, Supplier Relations schedules ESCO for EDI testing 30+ days prior to next available test batch.

 - ESCO submits remaining documents and information (Forms & Agreements) to Supplier Relations 15+ days prior to test batch.

-- Connectivity testing completed approximately 2 weeks prior to start of test batch.
+- Connectivity testing completed by our EDIOPs team prior to start of test batch.